 Grievance appeal letter: Maternity leave, mishandled return, indirect sex discrimination

-Following maternity leave, our client’s return to work was badly mishandled.
+Our client’s return to work following maternity leave was badly mishandled.
 She submitted a grievance and at the grievance hearing provided evidence showing a failure by management to communicate properly and failure to put adequate arrangements in place.

 The grievance was investigated in a shallow manner.
 There was insufficient interrogation of the factual circumstances and the grievance outcome reached perverse conclusions.
 The client was only presented with options which would have resulted in substantial financial disadvantage to her.
 As such, she lodged an appeal against the grievance outcome.